MigMike/ElectronicProjects/Project 007.md

 Delivers dual 24V outputs, peaking at ~34V after rectification.

 **Why use a center-tapped transformer?**
-It simplifies full-wave rectification and provides a symmetric ground reference.
+It is ideal for full-wave rectification application and provides a symmetric ground reference.
-### Multisim simulation:
+### **Multisim simulation:**
-* Using multisim or any other simulation software ,you can run a test on an oscilloscope to check the output signal from each stage of the power supply ;
+* Using Multisim or any other simulation software, you can run a test on an oscilloscope to check the output signal from each stage of the power supply ;

 ![alt text](<images/images S2/image.png>)
 > In this case the 24Vrms V1 source is the transformer output.